Privacy Policy

 - You can access your own results, reports, scores, profiles, journal entries, and feedback history.

-- Your Allocated Coach can access your assessment status, results, scores, quality indicators, and their own coaching notes about your development.
+- Your Allocated Coach can access your assessment status, results, scores, validity verdict, and their own coaching notes about your development.
 Coaches cannot see other users' data or platform administration settings.

 - Programme Administrators can access data for users within their programmes, including aggregate insights and invitation tracking.
 They cannot access data for users outside their programmes.